-Published June 25, 2021 By Adam Lowenstein
+Published June 25, 2021, Authored by Dr. Adam Lowenstein

 The term “migraine surgery” was coined as a simplified way for the public to understand that there is a surgical procedure to improve migraine headache symptoms.
 In fact, the more appropriate name for this procedure is “nerve decompression surgery for the relief of headache and migraine symptoms.”
 That’s a bit too wordy, but unfortunately, the many different names of this operation can lead to misunderstanding.
 “Migraine surgery,” “nerve decompression,” “occipital nerve decompression”, and “headache surgery” are all commonly used names for the same general procedure.